centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/troubleshooting-hosts-discovery.md

 You need to reinstall the corresponding Plugin Pack using the **reinstall** button: ![image](../../assets/monitoring/discovery/reinstall-complete.png).

-## Host scan remains stuck in the scheduled state
+## Host scan remains stuck in a scheduled state

 When a host scan is initiated, it remains blocked in the scheduled state.